Cleaning indoor sewage spills

 - Wear rubber gloves and boots.

-- Clean sinks, dishwashers, and other plumbing fixtures that have had sewage back-up with detergent, and then rinse with the bleach solution.
+- Clean sinks, dishwashers, and other plumbing fixtures that have had sewage back-up with detergent, and then rinse with bleach solution.